 DID YOU MAKE THIS RECIPE?

-If you make this Turkey Tenders Recipe, tag @wildgameandfish so I can share it on my Instagram stories.
+If you make this Turkey Tenderloins Recipe, tag @wildgameandfish so I can share it on my Instagram stories.

-Did you enjoy this How to Cook Turkey Tenders Recipe?
+Did you enjoy this How to Cook Turkey Tenderloins Recipe?
 Be sure to leave a 5-star rating RIGHT HERE!

 Ingredients